 This guide breaks down what PoE cameras are, how they compare to WiFi and analog alternatives, which systems lead the market, and how to install them for maximum performance.
-You’ll walk away ready to pick the best PoE camera system for your unique needs.
+You will have the information needed to select the right PoE camera system for your business.

 Power over Ethernet (PoE) cameras are networked video cameras that transmit both power and data over a single Ethernet cable.
-You get crisp video and a rock-solid connection, all powered through your existing IT infrastructure.
+This provides crisp video and a steady connection, all powered through your existing IT infrastructure.

 How does it work?